mr-bev/fire_rescue/PORTFOLIO_EXEMPLAR.md

 **Cause**: Collision detection was too generous due to large sprite hitboxes.

-**Fix**: While Pygame Zero's `colliderect()` was working correctly, I realized the issue was visual - the trampoline sprite had transparent pixels.
+**Fix**: While Pygame Zero's `colliderect()` was working correctly, I realised the issue was visual - the trampoline sprite had transparent pixels.
 This was actually working as designed, so no code change needed, but I made a note for future sprite design.

 **Result**: Understood that collision detection was accurate, but sprites could be refined for better visual feedback.